dwellons/DonationLog/ProjectPlan.md

 4. add in project checkpoints/milestones and tasks to achieve them
 5. I started a few of these below as examples

-### Week 4 - Class topic is Hibernate
+### Week 4 and 5 - Class topic is Hibernate
-#### This week my focus is the Find Trails by Name user story
+#### This week my focus is the Find Donations by Donor Name user story
 - [ ] First cut at database design
-- [ ] Create the dev version of the database - at least the Trail table
+- [ ] Create the dev version of the database - at least the donations table
-- [ ] Create Trail entity
+- [ ] Create Donation entity
-- [ ] Create a class to perform CRUD on trail - TrailDao
+- [ ] Create a class to perform CRUD on donations - DonationDao
 - [ ] Create the config files for the DB connection info (dev and test)
 - [ ] Create a test version of the database for unit testing
-- [ ] Create unit tests for the TrailDao
+- [ ] Create unit tests for the DonationDao
 - [ ] Create a class for the DB connection business
-- [ ] Create JSP for finding trails
+- [ ] Create JSP for finding donations
-- [ ] Create JSP for trail results
+- [ ] Create JSP for donation search results
-- [ ] Create controller to route to find-a-trail jsp
+- [ ] Create controller to route to donation search jsp
-- [ ] Create controller to manage the work of finding a trail
+- [ ] Create controller to manage the work of finding a donation
 - [ ] Update weekly reflection

+### Week 6
+#### This week my focus is on the Add Donation user story
+- [ ] Create JSP for adding donations
+- [ ] Create controller to manage the work of adding a donation
+- [ ] Create JSP for add donation results

 ### Week 7
 #### Checkpoint 2 is Due: Database designed and created, at least one DAO with full CRUD (create, read, update, delete) implemented with Hibernate, DAO is fully unit tested, Log4J is implemented (no System.out.printlns)